Biden ordering stopgap help as talks start on big aid plan | WTOP

-BALTIMORE (AP) — President Joe Biden plans to take executive action Friday to provide a stopgap measure of financial relief to millions of Americans while Congress begins to consider his much larger $1.9 trillion package to help those affected by the coronavirus pandemic.
+BALTIMORE (AP) — President Joe Biden took executive action Friday to speed a stopgap measure of financial relief to millions of Americans affected by the coronavirus pandemic while Congress begins to consider his much larger $1.9 trillion package.

-The two executive orders that Biden is to sign would increase food aid, protect job seekers on unemployment and clear a path for federal workers and contractors to get a $15 hourly minimum wage.
+The two executive orders that Biden signed would increase food aid, protect job seekers on unemployment and clear a path for federal workers and contractors to get a $15 hourly minimum wage.

-“The American people cannot afford to wait,” said Brian Deese, director of the White House National Economic Council.
-“So many are hanging by a thread.
-They need help, and we’re committed to doing everything we can to provide that help as quickly as possible.”
+“This can help tens of millions of families — especially those who cannot provide meals for their kids,” Biden said.
+“A lot of Americans are hurting.
+The virus is surging. … No matter how you look at it, we need to act.”

+Biden described the pandemic situation in the U.S. as bleak, saying the virus could not be stopped in the next several months and predicting that well over 600,000 would die.
+The nation’s death toll has just passed 400,000.

-Deese emphasized that the orders are not substitutes for the additional stimulus that Biden says is needed beyond the $4 trillion in aid that has already been approved, including $900 billion this past December.
+The administration has emphasized the orders are not substitutes for the additional stimulus that Biden says is needed beyond the $4 trillion in aid that has already been approved, including $900 billion this past December.
 Several Republican lawmakers have voiced opposition to provisions in Biden’s plan for direct payments to individuals, state and local government aid and a $15 hourly minimum wage nationwide.

 Most economists believe the United States can rebound with strength once people are vaccinated from the coronavirus, but the situation is still dire as the disease has closed businesses and schools.
 Nearly 10 million jobs have been lost since last February, and nearly 30 million households lack secure access to food.